Gauge Change Train: Withdrawal and preservation

 Testing ended in 2006, after which the train was stored at JR Kyushu's Kokura Works.
 In April 2007, the train was moved to storage at JR Shikoku's Tadotsu Works.
-Two of the cars were cut up on-site, but one end car, number GCT01-1, was moved to Kawasaki Heavy Industries' Kobe factory in February 2014.
+The Tokyu end car and Kinki Sharyo intermediate car were scrapped on-site, but the Kawasaki end car, number GCT01-1, was moved to Kawasaki Heavy Industries' Kobe factory in February 2014.

 Second-generation train (2006–2013)

 Initially scheduled to be completed in 2004, the second train was delivered in 2006, starting test running based at JR Shikoku's Tadotsu Works.
 In March 2007, the train was shipped from the RTRI in Kokubunji to Kokura Works, where it was shown off to the press in May 2007.

-This train was based on the E3 Series Shinkansen, and included passenger seating in the intermediate car.
+Unlike the first train which was of an original design, this train was based on the E3 Series Shinkansen, and included passenger seating in the intermediate car.
 Maximum speed was 270 km/h on Shinkansen lines operating under 25 kV AC (60 Hz), and 130 km/h on conventional lines operating under 20 kV AC (60 Hz) or 1,500 V DC.
+It is not known if it could operate under 50 Hz power at either AC voltage.